Lighthouse Friends Home Page

 The crew amazingly came through the hurricane without any injuries, but the ship was littered with objects, and all the food in the walk-in refrigerator was on the floor in a big heap.
 When the captain was able to get a Loran fix, the lightship was found to be fourteen miles south of its assigned position.
 David Melvin said life aboard the lightship ranged from “sheer loneliness and boredom, to all the excitement you could stand.”
 He wouldn’t want to relive those two years, but wouldn’t take anything in exchange for the experience.

-In 1964, a four-legged tower, resembling an oil-drilling platform and outfitted with a light tower, was activated on Frying Pan Shoals.
-When the tower was completed, WAL 537 circled the platform, gave three blasts of its whistle, and sailed off to prepare for her new assignment at Cape May, N.J., as a relief lightship.
+On November 24, 1964, a four-legged, $1.5 million tower, resembling an oil-drilling platform and outfitted with a light tower, was activated on Frying Pan Shoals.
+With a permanent structure now marking Frying Pan Shoals, WAL 537 circled the tower, gave three blasts of its whistle, and sailed off to prepare for its new assignment at Cape May, New Jersey, as a relief lightship.

-The upper portion of the tower was built in Louisiana at a cost of $2 million and then barged to the shoals, where it was lifted by a crane and placed atop a four-legged foundation.
+The upper portion of the tower was built in Louisiana by J. Ray McDermott Co. at a cost of $2 million and then barged to the shoals, where it was lifted by a crane and placed atop a four-legged foundation.
 The steel legs extend nearly 300 feet below the water to securely anchor the structure to the seabed.
-The deck that housed the crew has 8,100-square-feet of space and is surmounted by a helicopter pad, which doubled as an exercise and recreation area.
+The deck that housed the crew has 8,100-square-feet of space and is surmounted by a helicopter pad, which doubled as an exercise/recreation area and a rainwater catcher.

-Frying Pan Lighthouse was automated in 1976 and then deactivated in 2003, having been replaced by a large navigational buoy.
-The lighthouse was auctioned off by the General Services Administration in 2009, with Shipwrecks, Inc., a South Carolina underwater archaeology company, submitting the winning bid of $515,000.
-After the company failed to close on the deal, the lighthouse was placed on the auction block again and sold to Richard Neal, a software sales engineer from Charlotte, North Carolina, for $85,000 in August 2010.
+Frying Pan Lighthouse was automated in 1979 and then deactivated in 2003, having been replaced by a large navigational buoy.
+The lighthouse was auctioned off by the General Services Administration (GSA) in 2009, with Shipwrecks, Inc., a South Carolina underwater archaeology company, submitting the winning bid of $515,000.
+After the company failed to close on the deal, a sealed auction was held for the tower.
+Richard Neal, a software sales engineer from Charlotte, North Carolina, was the high bidder at $11,262, but this fell below the fair market value that the GSA was required to get for the property.
+Neal was told that he had bunted and made it to first base but was a way from making it to home.
+After some haggling, Neal ended up acquiring the tower for $85,000 in August 2010.

 Assisted by volunteers, Richard Neal accomplished the following improvements in just two years:

-• Repaired some of the electrical system to provide lights, and functioning water pump, hot water tank, stove, microwave, washer and dryer.
+• Repaired some of the electrical system to power lights, water pump, hot water tank, stove, microwave, washer, and dryer.

 • Installed two small backup generators next to the large Detroit diesel 40KW generator left by the Coast Guard (which still needs repairs).
 One of the small generators is also a 250 Amp stick welder (Miller), which will allow repairs to the damaged and deteriorating steel (stairs, rails etc.)

-• Replaced the non-functional helipad lights with new donated lights (16) and established new wiring to replace the old wiring.
+• Replaced the non-functional helipad lights with new donated lights (16) and installed new wiring to replace the old wiring.

-• Installed a one-ton new winch to pull up equipment and bosun's chair and supplies box from vessels.
+• Installed a new one-ton winch to lift bosun’s chair and supplies from vessels.

 References